layer6ai-labs/RecSys2019/README.md

 4) Execute `./run.sh`

-Once the above run is finished, you can locate the final submission file `submit.csv` in your specified output directory `outPath`.
+Once the above run is finished, you can locate the final submission file `submit.csv` in your specified output path `outPath`.
 We prioritized speed over memory for this project so please use a machine with at least 200GB of RAM to run our model training and inference.

 ## Results